Kurento/kurento/source/knowledge/nat.rst

 PySTUN
 ------

-**PySTUN** is a tool that uses STUN servers in order to try and detect what is the type of the NAT, when ran from a machine behind it.
+**PySTUN** is a tool that uses STUN servers in order to try and detect what is the type of the NAT, when ran from a host behind it.

 Currently it has been best updated in one of its forks, so we suggest using that instead of the version from the original creator.
 To install and run: